 Ferris Bueller’s Day Off was mine.
 It was the first film that I discovered (albeit accidentally) and adored myself, not because someone else had shown me, or because it was in Smash Hits magazine.
 I didn’t care if my friends didn’t love it, I thought it was fantastic.
 My own little amazing find.
 But the real gift that Ferris gave me, was the introduction to my true cinematic love: John Hughes.

-Look At This This post was written as part of a blogging challenge devised by the brilliant Polka Dots & Frocks for the Blog With Pip alumni using the cue “An amazing find”.
+read this post here check this This post was written as part of a blogging challenge devised by the brilliant Polka Dots & Frocks for the Blog With Pip alumni using the cue “An amazing find”.
 To read the other amazing entries, visit here.